jodastephen/railmodel/CR2-Streatham-SWLondon.md

 --------------------------------------
 * LHD-WAT changing to CR2 at CLJ changing to District at VIC in 55-59m at 4tph
 * LHD-WAT changing to Northern (West End) at WAT changing to District at CHX in 55-61m at 4tph (+1m)
+* LHD-WAT changing to Victoria at VXH changing to District at VIC in 56-61m at 4tph (+2m)
 * LHD-WAT changing to CR2 at RAY changing to District at VIC in 57-63m at 4tph (+3m)
 * LHD-WAT changing to BAL-VIC at CLJ changing to District at VIC in 59-63m at 4tph (+4m)